Learner Education During COVID-19

 What PPE will I be provided with?

-As a part of onboarding, learners will be provided with a colour-coded badge sticker that allows the learner to collect a number of procedure masks (dependent on their role in the hospital) per day.
-These procedure masks must be worn at all times in clinical and shared areas of the hospital under our Universal Masking policy.
-Other PPE (gowns, gloves, face shields, respirators, etc.) are available on an as-needed basis for your role.
+Learners will be provided with up to three medical-grade procedure masks per day at the screening station (number is dependent on role).
+Procedure masks must be worn at all times in clinical and shared areas of the hospital under our Universal Masking policy.
+Face shields are required to be worn when in clinical areas where you will be within two metres of a patient (and/or anywhere there is risk of being within two metres of a patient).
+Other PPE (gowns, gloves, face shields, respirators, etc.) are available in your work area on an as-needed basis for your role.

 Can I take off my procedure mask when I am in the hospital?